Cook Together: One Recipe, Split for Two Cooks

 Me

-…and Us: the handoff moments, where Nommer says "pass the shallots" or "the pan's ready for you" so the baton never drops.
-Two phones, one kitchen, always in sync.
+And Us: the handoffs.
+Nommer says "pass the shallots" or "pan's ready for you" at the exact moment it matters, so the baton never hits the floor.

 How Nommer works